Oxford Therapeutics London

 Oxford Therapeutics

-Martin and Marion Shirran, the founders of Oxford Therapeutics, were responsible for developing the upgrade to the traditional Cognitive Behaviour Therapy (CBT) approaches and techniques.
+Martin and Marion Shirran, the founders of Oxford Therapeutics, developed an upgrade to traditional Cognitive Behaviour Therapy (CBT) approaches and techniques.
 It’s known as Tactile Cognitive Behaviour Therapy, or TCBT.
 “In a single moment, you have elevated CBT from being a completely passive therapy into a useful tactile alternative!”
 (Dr Theano Kalavana).
-Academics, including Professor Windy Dryden, of Goldsmiths University London, and the late Professor Philip Zimbardo, of Stanford University, in San Francisco, have endorsed the therapy.
+Academics, including Professor Windy Dryden of Goldsmiths University, London, and the late Professor Philip Zimbardo of Stanford University, in San Francisco, have endorsed the therapy.
 Professor Zimbardo wrote the foreword to their recent book regarding TCBT, published by Hay House.

 Stakeholder in NICE – National Institute for Health and Care Excellence